brandur/sorg/content/nanoglyphs-drafts/035-generics.md

 title = "1.18 and Generics"
 +++

-Go 1.18's been released for about three months.
+Go 1.18's been released for about half a year now.
 We upgraded within a day or two, but decided to forego its exotic new syntax in the hopes that [golangci-lint](https://github.com/golangci/golangci-lint) would get some quick patches to be more compatible with it.
 It got a few, but a month later many of its lints still weren't compatible.
 Meanwhile, we felt the beckoning call of a whole new world of Go generics, ready to use right behind the curtain.
 We timed out and took for the plunge.

 So far, so good.
 [Planet Scale](https://planetscale.com/blog/generics-can-make-your-go-code-slower) wrote a deep dive on how the use of generics makes Go slow, and although that's certainly true when it comes down to optimizing low-level code, when it comes to domain uses like ours (our project is largely a CRUD API), they've been purely beneficial, and I mean like, _very_ beneficial.
 Even if generics weren't a thing, my cramped hands are thanking me already with the substitution of the comically unwieldy `interface CURLY BRACE CURLY BRACE` (`interface{}`) with `any`.